 According to a document from the Wyoming State Board of Nursing, Burns had worked at the facility since December 2009, but resigned last June after the allegations arose.
 Her nursing assistant certification was suspended by the Board shortly thereafter in August.

 Sadly, scenarios such as this one are probably not as uncommon as we’d like to believe.
 Nursing home employees are in a position of trust, and often exercise a great deal of power over their wards and those individuals’ possessions and finances.
 Although the accusations in this case are being pursued within the criminal system, the family likely has a civil cause of action against the woman and the nursing home as well.

 Typically, the cause for concern in patients of nursing homes or assisted care facilities, is that a patient is being abused or neglected.
 This can take a number forms, from failing to turn a patient often enough resulting in bed sores, to affirmatively assaulting or otherwise inflicting harm on a person.
 Regardless of the various sorts of different examples, these all share the commonality that they are wrongful and illegal.

 If you believe that your loved one is being neglected or abused within their nursing home or assistd care facility, you should consult with an experienced nursing home abuse attorney to determine what steps to take to ensure that your loved one is protected.
-If you are worried that an elderly friend or relative who is living in a nursing home in Maryland or the Washington D.C. area is suffering from nursing home neglect or nursing home abuse, contact the experienced attorneys at Lebowitz & Mzhen, LLC today in order to schedule your free, no obligation initial consultation so that we can help you evaluate the situation, and make any recommendations regarding your case.
+If you are worried that an elderly friend or relative who is living in a nursing home in Maryland or the Washington D.C. area is suffering from nursing home neglect or nursing home abuse, contact the experienced attorneys at Lebowitz & Mzhen Personal Injury Lawyers today in order to schedule your free, no obligation initial consultation so that we can help you evaluate the situation, and make any recommendations regarding your case.
 You can contact us through our website, or by calling us at 1-800-654-1949.